Record and Schedule automated User Flows Tests in Testdom.io

 • Test Name and Tags: Use a clear, searchable name and optional tags for filtering.

-• Throttle Connection Speed: Network throttling profile (e.g., No throttling, slower profiles for realism).
+• Throttle Connection Speed: Network throttling profile (for example, No throttling or slower profiles for realism and performance checks).

 • Override Device’s User-Agent (optional): Provide a UA string if you must emulate a specific browser signature or for custom identification.

-• Location (Country): Select the country for execution.
-Use this to see region-specific behavior.
+• Location (Country): Select the country where the flow should run.
+Use this to see region-specific or CDN-specific behavior.

 • Monitoring Frequency: Choose how often to run automatically (Daily, 12 hours, 6 hours, 4 hours).
-This is your schedule.
+This is your schedule on Testdom.io’s remote workers.

 Two toggles control status and monitoring:

-• Test Status: Enable/Disable the entire test definition.
-When disabled, the test cannot run.
+• Test Status: Enable or disable the entire test definition.
+When disabled, the test cannot run, either manually or on schedule.

-• Monitor Status: Enable/Disable the scheduled monitoring for this test.
-When enabled, the test runs on the chosen frequency.
+• Monitor Status: Enable or disable the scheduled monitoring for this test.
+When enabled, the test runs automatically at the chosen frequency.

-Click Create a new User Flow test (or Update Test Settings if editing an existing test) to save the configuration.
+Click Create a new User Flow test (or Update Test Settings if editing an existing test) to save the configuration and register it with Testdom.io’s monitoring system.

 Screenshot 2 - New or Update Test Settings dialog with device, throttling, monitoring, and country